Costs of setting up a loan in Spain may differ from other countries.

 Broker or advice fees

 If to gain the best advice, efficient service levels, and to have access to a range of products rather than one banks portfolio you elect to use a broker like IMS you can except to pay a broker fee.
 Some brokers charge upfront fees for their advice, which is unnecessary and should be avoided, but most charge on production of a suitable financial approval.
 Any fee agreed should been outlined before you contract the services of the broker so you know what level is being charged and when it becomes payable.
+In the future brokers will fall into two categories and will need to stipulate which they are.
+Ones who only work with one or two lenders and those that can access the majority of the market.
+Different rules will apply depending on which category the broker falls into.

 Total Mortgage in Spain costs